Plan capacity and scaling for VMware disaster recovery to Azure

 |Process server||The first process server is installed by default on the configuration server.
 You can deploy additional process servers to scale your environment.

-Size recommendations for the configuration server
+Size recommendations for the configuration server and inbuilt process server

 |CPU||Memory||Cache disk size||Data change rate||Protected machines|

-|8 vCPUs (2 sockets * 4 cores @ 2.5 gigahertz [GHz])||16 GB||300 GB||500 GB or less||Replicate less than 100 machines.|
+|8 vCPUs (2 sockets * 4 cores @ 2.5 GHz)||16 GB||300 GB||500 GB or less||Use to replicate fewer than 100 machines.|

-|12 vCPUs (2 sockets * 6 cores @ 2.5 GHz)||18 GB||600 GB||500 GB to 1 TB||Replicate between 100-150 machines.|
+|12 vCPUs (2 sockets * 6 cores @ 2.5 GHz)||18 GB||600 GB||501 GB to 1 TB||Use to replicate 100 to 150 machines.|

-|16 vCPUs (2 sockets * 8 cores @ 2.5 GHz)||32 GB||1 TB||>1 TB to 2 TB||Replicate between 150-200 machines.|
+|16 vCPUs (2 sockets * 8 cores @ 2.5 GHz)||32 GB||1 TB||>1 TB to 2 TB||Use to replicate 151 to 200 machines.|

-|Deploy another process server||>2 TB||Deploy additional process servers if you're replicating more than 200 machines, or if the daily data change rate exceeds 2 TB.|
+|Deploy another process server.||>2 TB||Deploy a new scale-out process server if the overall daily data change rate is greater than 2 TB.|

 Size recommendations for the process server

-The following table describes a scenario in which:
+The following table describes this scenario:

 |Additional process server||Cache disk size||Data change rate||Protected machines|

-|8 vCPUs (2 sockets * 4 cores @ 2.5 GHz), 16 GB memory||4 vCPUs (2 sockets * 2 cores @ 2.5 GHz), 8 GB memory||300 GB||250 GB or less||Replicate 85 or fewer machines.|
+|4 vCPUs (2 sockets * 2 cores @ 2.5 GHz), 8 GB of memory||300 GB||250 GB or less||Use to replicate 85 or fewer machines.|

-|8 vCPUs (2 sockets * 4 cores @ 2.5 GHz), 16 GB memory||8 vCPUs (2 sockets * 4 cores @ 2.5 GHz), 12 GB memory||600 GB||250 GB to 1 TB||Replicate between 85-150 machines.|
+|8 vCPUs (2 sockets * 4 cores @ 2.5 GHz), 12 GB of memory||600 GB||251 GB to 1 TB||Use to replicate 86 to 150 machines.|

-|12 vCPUs (2 sockets * 6 cores @ 2.5 GHz), 18 GB memory||12 vCPUs (2 sockets * 6 cores @ 2.5 GHz) 24 GB memory||1 TB||>1 TB to 2 TB||Replicate between 150-225 machines.|
+|12 vCPUs (2 sockets * 6 cores @ 2.5 GHz) 24 GB of memory||1 TB||>1 TB to 2 TB||Use to replicate 151 to 225 machines.|

 Control network bandwidth

-- Influence bandwidth: You can influence the bandwidth used for replication by using a couple of registry keys:
+- Influence bandwidth: You can influence the bandwidth that's used for replication by using a couple of registry keys:

 - The HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Azure Backup\Replication\UploadThreadsPerVM registry value specifies the number of threads that are used for data transfer (initial or delta replication) of a disk.
-A higher value increases the network bandwidth used for replication.
+A higher value increases the network bandwidth that's used for replication.

-In the snap-in, click Change Properties.
+In the snap-in, select Change Properties.

 $mon = [System.DayOfWeek]::Monday $tue = [System.DayOfWeek]::Tuesday Set-OBMachineSetting -WorkDay $mon, $tue -StartWorkHour "9:00:00" -EndWorkHour "18:00:00" -WorkHourBandwidth (512*1024) -NonWorkHourBandwidth (2048*1024)